Hill pigeon

-The hill pigeon, eastern rock dove, or Turkestan hill dove (Columba rupestris) is a species of bird in the family Columbidae.
+The hill pigeon (Columba rupestris) is a species of bird in the family Columbidae.
+Other names include eastern rock dove and Turkestan hill dove.

 Description

-The hill pigeon is a stout-bodied pigeon, similar in size and general appearance to the rock dove but mainly differentiated by its tail pattern which consists of a broad, white tail-band across the black tail.
+The hill pigeon is a stout-bodied pigeon, similar in size and general appearance to the rock dove (Columba livia) but mainly differentiated by its tail pattern which consists of a broad, white tail-band across the black tail.
 Other differences include a paler mantle and upper wings and a white patch on the back.
-In flight, the tail pattern is similar to the snow pigeon, but lacks the contrast between the head and neck in that species.
+In flight, the tail pattern is similar to the snow pigeon (Columba leuconota), but lacks the contrast between the head and neck in that species.